 Boswellia serrata, also known as Indian Frankincense, has been used in Ayurveda to support healthy joint function for thousands of years.
 Traditionally, it was understood to support healthy blood flow to the joints while breaking up scar tissue surrounding the joints.
 Boswellia has the dual energetics of being both heating and cooling at the same time.

+As we age, it’s important to keep 5-LOX levels in check.
 Excess levels of the enzyme 5-lipoxygenase, or 5-LOX, set in motion degenerative changes linked to numerous health issues in aging individuals.
-(1-4) Healthy aging requires low levels of 5-LOX.
+(1-4)

 5-LOX breaks down arachidonic acid to degenerative compounds like leukotriene B4 (5), a molecule that is linked to numerous health concerns.
 5-LOX itself facilitates undesirable cell division changes.